 Team Hyundai Portugal pairing Bruno and Hugo Magalhães mastered treacherous conditions to take fourth overall in the Azores Rallye (March 21-23), the Portuguese round of the European Rally Championship.
-They also claimed the points for second position among those running in the national series.
+They also claimed points for the second position among those running in the national series.

 Victory as Tempestini begins 2019 in an i20 R5

-Simone Tempestini began his partnership with Hyundai customers Friulmotor at the Rally dei Laghi (March 16-17) in northern Italy.
+Simone Tempestini started his partnership with Hyundai customers Friulmotor at the Rally dei Laghi (March 16-17) in northern Italy.
 He and co-driver Sergiu Itu won two of the three stages on the opening leg to establish themselves in the overall lead.
-Their move to the top of the standings was all the more impressive as the weekend marked their first visit to the event, while many of the other R5 crews could boast several years’ experience of the rally.
+Their move to the top of the standings was all the more impressive as the weekend marked their first visit to the event, while many of the other R5 crews could boast several years' experience of the rally.